-Besides offering access to 24/7 live monitoring help, the Lively Mobile is GPS enabled, waterproof for use in showers and has sensors for fall detection.
+Besides offering access to 24/7 live monitoring help, the Lively alert is GPS enabled, waterproof for use in showers and has sensors for fall detection.

-Great Call describes the Lively mobile alert device as more than a medical alert because of it allows users access to an Urgent Care line staffed with nurses and doctors.
+Great Call describes the Lively alert device as more than a medical alert because of it allows users access to an Urgent Care line staffed with nurses and doctors.
 In addition, the Great Call Link smartphone app or online dashboard allows loved ones and caregivers who are authorized to view activity data relayed by the Lively device.

 To confirm coverage in your area, Click Here and Scroll Down to the Purple Map near the bottom.
 Alternatively, you will be prompted to confirm that there is coverage in your area as you go through the online Buy Now process.

 Summary of Pros and Cons

-One-Touch Help Button – Great Call’s Lively mobile alert device features a one-touch button that seniors can easily press in case of emergencies.
+One-Touch Help Button – Great Call’s Lively mobile medical alert device features a one-touch button that seniors can easily press in case of emergencies.
 In emergencies, it gets difficult even to dial phone numbers.
 Seniors simply have to touch a button, and the device itself will call th 5Star response center.

 Mobile – The Lively’s small size and light weight makes it portable and handy.
 It comes with its own built-in cellular connection and speakerphone.
 This mobile device is a standalone unit that does not depend on a separate base unit or cell phone.